Quantum Internet Architecture: unlocking Quantum-Native Routing via Quantum Addressing: Abstract

 \section{Abstract}

-The Quantum Internet introduces a fundamental shift in the network design, since its key objective is the distribution and manipulation of quantum entanglement, rather than the transmission of classical information.
-This shift breaks key classical Internet design principles, such as the end-to-end argument, due to the inherently stateful and non-local nature of entangled states that require coordinated in-network operations.
-Consequently, in this paper we propose a novel hierarchical Quantum Internet architecture centered around the concept of \textit{entanglement-defined controller}, enabling scalable and efficient management of the aforementioned in-network operations.
-However, architecture alone is insufficient for network scalability, which requires a \textit{quantum-native control plane} that fundamentally rethinks addressing and routing.
-Consequently, we propose a \textit{quantum addressing scheme} that embraces the principles and quantum phenomena within the node identifiers.
-Built upon this addressing scheme, we also design a \textit{quantum-native routing protocol} that exhibits scalable and compact routing tables, by efficiently operating over entanglement-aware topologies.
+The key objective of the Quantum Internet is the distribution and manipulation of entanglement to enable unprecedented applications.
+This requires a radical departure from classical Internet design principles, such as the end-to-end argument, due to the inherently stateful and non-local nature of entanglement, which demands coordinated in-network operations and persistent state awareness.
+To this end, we propose a novel hierarchical Quantum Internet architecture centered on the concept of \textit{Entanglement-Defined Controller} (EDC).
+This architectural design constitutes the foundational layer, by enabling a clear separation between control and data planes.
+While necessary, this separation is insufficient to manage entanglement resources, requiring a \textit{quantum-native control plane}.
+Consequently, we propose a \textit{quantum addressing scheme} that embeds quantumness directly into node identifiers, allowing the network to natively track and manipulate entanglement as a dynamic resource.
+Built upon these two interdependent pillars -- EDC-based architecture and quantum addressing -- we design a \textit{quantum-native routing protocol} that achieves scalability through compact routing tables, by efficiently operating over entanglement-defined topologies.
 Finally, we design a \textit{quantum address splitting} functionality based on Schr\"odinger's oracles that generalizes classical match-and-forward logic to the quantum domain.
-Together, these contributions demonstrate, for the first time, the key advantages of quantum-by-design network functioning.
+Collectively, these contributions demonstrate, for the first time, the fundamental advantages of quantum-by-design network control for enabling scalable quantum networking.